 Fig. 1 PMW sensor Equator-crossing times for 12-24 Local Time (LT; 00-12 LT is the same) for the modern PMW sensor era These are all ascending passes, except F08 is descending.
 Shading indicates that the precessing TRMM, Megha-Tropiques, and GPM cover all times of day.
-[Image by Eric Nelkin (SSAI; GSFC), 5 July 2017; current version at http://precip.gsfc.nasa.gov/times allsat.jpg.]
+[Image by Eric Nelkin (SSAI; GSFC), 30 January 2019; https://pmm.nasa.gov/sites/default/files/imce/times_allsat.jpg holds the current version.]